- North Carolina has a low unemployment rate and competitive labor market.

 "North Carolina is … at an advantage geographically, as it is centrally located on the East Coast with interstate access to other major U.S. markets and population hubs," said Morgan Crapps, a consultant with Columbia-based Parker Poe Consulting.
 "This is frequently an important factor in a company's investment decision."

-While growth has returned, it's important to note that it is not always equitable or universal.
-Awamary Khan, executive VP and CFOO of the nonprofit community development financial institution Carolina Small Business Development Fund, told Business News Daily that rural areas and even certain urban regions tended to miss out on much of the post-recession gains.
+Awamary Khan, executive vice president and CFO of the nonprofit community development financial institution Carolina Small Business Development Fund, told Business News Daily that rural areas and even certain urban regions missed out on much of the post-recession gain.

 "While the overall indicators show an improvement, such as a decreasing unemployment rate, they mask considerable disparity between regions and communities," she said.
 "There are geographic disparities as well; a majority of counties have not recovered from the recession and continue to struggle."

 Low cost of living and doing business

 While the labor market can be a challenge in North Carolina, the relatively low cost of living and doing business is a plus.
 The tightening labor pool means costs have risen somewhat, but they remain manageable compared to some other states in the region.